I am often asked about what natural health products are safe during pregnancy, delivery, and recovery. So here are some options you can try.

-- Use the peace blend or Lavender on the bottom of feet, you can also diffuse or spray your linens.
+- Use the peace blend of Lavender on the bottom of your feet, you can also diffuse or spray your linens.

 Swelling & Water Retention

-- Add 3 to 5 drops of Geranium, Ginger, Lemon and Lavender in a roller bottle with fractionated coconut oil and roll on ankles and feet a few times a day especially at the end of the day.
-Massage feet and ankles in a upward movement toward the heart.
+- Add 3 to 5 drops of Geranium, Ginger, Lemon, and Lavender in a roller bottle with fractionated coconut oil and roll on ankles and feet a few times a day especially at the end of the day.
+Massage feet and ankles in an upward movement toward the heart.

 - Put a few drops of Melaleuca, Lavender & about 2 Tbs of bath salts into a warm bath and soak for about 10 minutes.